aaronshaf/karma-firework-reporter/README.md

     // If not specified here, ENV.FIREWORK_URL must be specified.
     fireworkUrl: "http://firework.myapp.com",

+    // You can override ENV.FIREWORK_REPORTER_DB here.
+Also, you can have
+    // multiple outputs; URL and DB.
+    fireworkDatabase: "/path/to/firework/db.sqlite",

     // The testing framework you're using.
 If you specify one, the reporter
     // will be able to gather more useful data out of spec failures.
     //